shepai/OpenEduBot/Instructions and code/WheelBot_old/README.md

 ### Step 3
 Open the downloaded EduBot.py in the Thonny IDE, and then go to File>Save As and a prompt will come up asking whether to install on the device or computer.
 Resave the file on the device with the same name.
 We do this so we can control the chassis hardware.

 Pre-written examples can be found:
 - Example.py
+- obstacle avoid.py
+- All the files within the folder Braitenberg

+These files use different sensors, so make sure you have purchased the correct sensors and wired them to the specified pins for each.
+This is explained in the comments of each python file.

 The EduBot.py found in [library](https://github.com/shepai/OpenEduBot/Library) must be uploaded in the same directory as your main code on the Raspberry Pi Pico.